Holiday Entertaining? Make it EASY

-Cookbook author and entertaining expert Gaby Dalkin recently teamed up with the Paper & Packaging - How Life Unfolds campaign to share how you can make a big statement this season with surprisingly little effort.
+Cookbook author and entertaining expert Gaby Dalkin of Los Angeles, California recently teamed up with the Paper & Packaging - How Life Unfolds campaign to share how you can make a big statement this season with surprisingly little effort.
 These five entertaining tips are guaranteed to help you create a one-of-kind party, leaving guests impressed and full of holiday spirit.

 Conquer holiday stress with to-do lists

 To reduce stress, stay organized and ensure you maintain a merry attitude, use printed templates to create handwritten holiday party to-do lists.

 "I start my to-do lists weeks before the celebration and break them down by day," Dalkin says.
 "A few days before the big event, I stock up on beverages.
 Two days before I buy all the shelf-stable ingredients.
 The day before, all the produce goes into the fridge, and I make any sauces or appetizers that can rest in the fridge overnight without being affected.
 And then, the day of the party is broken down by the hour.
 If you're making a roast, start it in the morning.
 A salad can be prepped ahead of time and dressed before serving."

 Nearly half of Americans feel that gift presentation enhances the gift they give or receive, according to a Paper and Packaging Board survey.
 That means if you want to impress, don't skimp on gift presentation.